 ITU-T G.709.3 “Flexible OTN long-reach interface” defines flexible OTN (FlexO) long-reach interfaces that support bonding (i.e. grouping) of multiple of these interfaces such that an OTUCn (n ≥ 1) can be transferred via one or more optical tributary signals (OTSi) over one or more physical interfaces.
 The Recommendation specifies the frame structure for FlexO long reach interfaces using forward error correction codes with a higher coding gain than used in the FlexO short reach interfaces that are specified in G.709.1.

-ITU-T G.709/Y.1331 (2016) Amd.3 “Interfaces for the optical transport network (OTN): Amendment 3” (under approval) contains extensions to the fifth edition (06/2016) of ITU-T Recommendation G.709/Y.1331, related to the:
+ITU-T G.709/Y.1331 (2016) Amd.3 “Interfaces for the optical transport network (OTN): Amendment 3” contains extensions to the fifth edition (06/2016) of ITU-T Recommendation G.709/Y.1331, related to the:

 Addition of interconnection of Ethernet UNI and FlexE Group UNI in two administrative domains (7.5, Appendix XIV).